CraigPredatsch/IoT-ESP8266-WiFi-Motor-Control/README.md

 The NodeMCU_GUI_Motor_test.ino script runs the NodeMCU.
 It will connect to WiFi via the router information provided and connect to a web server.
 It will print out, via serial connection, the IP address that the user can enter into their web browser to reach the GUI that will operate the NodeMCU.
 The GUI is also created in this script in HTML via the client.println() function.
-This script will then take the responses genrated from user interaction with the GUI (clicking the buttons that have been created) and it will turn GPIO pins 13 and/or 14 High or Low.
+This script will then take the responses generated from user interaction with the GUI (clicking the buttons that have been created) and it will turn GPIO pins 13 and/or 14 High or Low.
 These outputs are connected to the Arduino, and they will determine the next steps of the process on the Arduino side.